mratose/cryptoAppComparison/README.md

   ## Service
     This handles the API calls.
     - CoinRestService calls the 2 APIs and returns a response.
-    -CoinService stores the 4 crptocurrency for comparison in a list and iterates along with a call to all assets API as parameters to the history API.
+    -CoinService stores the 4 cryptocurrency for comparison in a list and iterates along with a call to all assets API as parameters to the history API.

   ##Template